 For me, the word cyberspace has a dubious etymology.
 It is a shortened form of the word cybernetics, concatenated with the word space.
 The word cybernetics is derived from a Greek word which, depending on its context, can mean rudder, steersman, pilot or governor.
 The word space refers to a multi-dimensional medium through which conscious entities like humans may become aware of each other and interact.
 By consequence, the word cyberspace must refer to a multi-dimensional medium which some conscious entities use as a rudder or steering device through which to govern or control the rest of us.
-To my mind, this is pretty close to the truth.
+For me, this is pretty close to the truth.

-The multi-dimensional medium of cyberspace must therefore include, first and foremost, terraspace - the physical biosphere of our planet.
+Consequently, the multi-dimensional medium of cyberspace must include, first and foremost, terraspace — the physical biosphere of our planet.
 After all, our primary means of communicating is by travelling to meet and converse with others face-to-face.
 The biosphere is filled with air, which conducts the sound of the human voice.
 It is thus a medium through which human beings may converse.
 This medium is an ideal channel for human communication.
 Through it, normal human speech offers a channel of communication with a very high bandwidth over a conveniently limited distance.
 This facilitates the rapid interchange of knowledge, thoughts and ideas with safe and easy control between privacy on the one hand and and publicity on the other.

 Cyberspace must also include radiospace — what we know as the electromagnetic spectrum, comprising the full range of radio waves, through which we are able to communicate at a distance almost as if face-to-face.
 And finally, of course, it includes the Internet.
 Personally, I question whether or not these relatively recent technical advancements really offer any advantage to the well-being of humanity.
 My reluctant perception is that humanity certainly has yet to gain the necessary and sufficient wisdom to use them in an appropriate and constructive way rather than as a tool for conditioning, tranquillizing and exploiting gullible populations.